 • Assesses participants’ and representatives’, as appropriate, receipt of and satisfaction with PDS in collaboration with the participant’s support broker.

-• Assesses participants’ and representatives’ receipt of and satisfaction with traditional services.

-• Apprises participants of general Medicaid and non-Medicaid rights and responsibilities.

 Waiver Service Coverage.
 Information and assistance in support of participant direction are provided through the following waiver service coverage(s) specified in Appendix C-1/C-3 (check each that applies):

 See table in PDF.